TheThinkingHome/Automations/blueprints/template/battery_sentinel.md

         unique_id: battery_sentinel_not_reporting
 ```

-Note that the Not Reporting block has no `scan_interval`.
-It does not scan on an interval; it evaluates once a day at `report_hour` and on Home Assistant start.
-The Low block does take `scan_interval`.
+Note that the _Not Reporting_ block is evaluates once a day at `report_hour` and on Home Assistant start.
+The _Low_ block requires `scan_interval` set to minutes.
 To narrow either sensor, add an `include_target` with a label, area, device, or entity, and an `exclude_target` for anything to drop.
 If you already keep template entities in your `configuration.yaml` under a `template:` key, you can drop the `use_blueprint` blocks into that list instead.
 The package is simply the cleaner home once you have a few.

-### A Note on Scoping

-Both sensors scope the same way, through `include_target` and `exclude_target`, and both accept entities, areas, devices, or labels.
-There is one behavioral difference worth knowing, because it decides what a scope actually watches.

-An explicit entity list and a label are **trusted**.
-You hand-picked those, so the blueprint watches exactly what you named, without second-guessing it.
-That also means a label is only as clean as you keep it: tag a non-battery entity into the label and the blueprint will read it as though it were a battery.

-An area or a device is **filtered to battery entities**.
-An area holds everything assigned to it, signal strength readings, connectivity sensors, blinds positions, and so on, and a device exposes many entities beyond its battery.
-Watching those raw would read a signal strength of -56 as if it were a battery at -56 percent.
-So when you scope by area or device, the blueprint keeps only the `device_class: battery` entities and drops the rest.

-In short: name entities or a label and you get exactly that list; point at an area or device and you get the batteries within it.
-Exclude always wins over include, which is how you drop a phone, a tablet, or a device you are deliberately running down.

 ### Load It